 When raising your complaint, you should be quite specific about the perpetrator’s action or behaviour that is upsetting you.
 There is no need to exaggerate or colour the behaviour/action with adjectives as this is only applying your own assumptions and could cause an aggressive response.
 Make sure that it is clear that you are only raising an objection to the behaviour/action and not the person as an individual.

 Let the perpetrator know how their behaviour or actions makes you feel, i.e. why you would like them to stop behaving or acting in this way.
 It may be appropriate to offer the perpetrator an alternative and more constructive (or less offensive) method of dealing with a similar situation in the future.

 Finish the conversation ensuring that you have agreement from the perpetrator that they will stop behaving/acting in the manner that has upset you.

 Keep your manager or HR department appraised of your attempts at conflict resolution

 Let your direct manager know about this situation and your approach.
 (Unless it was your direct manager who was the perpetrator.
 In this case, speak with your manager’s supervisor or someone from HR.)

-Always consult with your manager or HR department if you need support to prepare your approach or to learn more about conflict resolution or self-management techniques.
-If you are a manager yourself, consider the value of undergoing conflict management training so you can support your staff in making use of self-management techniques.
+Always consult with your manager or HR department if you need support to prepare your approach or to learn more about conflict resolution at work via self-management techniques.
+If you are a manager yourself, consider the value of undergoing conflict management training or conflict resolution training at work using self-management techniques so you can support your staff in making use of self-management techniques.